The Admission Process

 As stated on the graduate admissions website:

 The purpose of this essay is to get to know you as an individual and potential graduate student.
 Please describe how your personal background informs your decision to pursue a graduate degree.
 You may include any educational, familial, cultural, economic, or social experiences, challenges, community service, outreach activities, residency and citizenship, first-generation college status, or opportunities relevant to your academic journey; how your life experiences contribute to the social, intellectual, or cultural diversity within a campus community and your chosen field; or how you might serve educationally underrepresented and underserved segments of society with your graduate education.
+Explicitly addressing elements of the holistic review criteria as appropriate will strengthen a student’s application.

 Statement of Purpose